Zipcore/SM-OpenTimer/README.md

 SM-OpenTimer (Read this!)
 ============

 SourceMod timer plugin for *CSS* bunnyhop servers.
+Yes, it is free as in freedom.

 **Read opentimer_log.txt if you want to know what changes have been made!**